Dudleya greenei: Taxonomic history

 In 1935, Johansen named Dudleya echeverioides based on specimens collected in 1930 by the late Hoffmann on Santa Rosa Island.
 Johansen recognized D. echeverioides as being unusually distinct based on the sweetly-scented flowers, that he described as having an odor "unmistakably resembling that of woodland violets."
 The specific epithet was named after the plant's appearance to other succulents in the genus Echeveria.

 Reid Moran, working on the taxonomy of the genus for his 1951 dissertation, revisited several of the new plants named by Johansen.
 Moran found D. hoffmannii to be similar to D. farinosa, corroborating Johansen's report.
 Gentry also reported the plants as D. farinosa.
 Moran recognized that D. regalis differed from D. hoffmannii with its narrower green leaves, more complex inflorescences, and more spreading petals.
 However, when in the field, Moran found both of these plants as well as ones with various combinations of their character.
 As all plants studied cytologically were revealed to be hexaploid, and with the plants intermingling both morphologically and being interfertile, the segregation of both entities was dropped in favor of placing them under D. greenei.

 Plants matching the description of the odorous flowers of D. echeverioides could not be located by Moran, and with an apparent loss of the type specimen and a lack of an illustration, the original description made no distinction as to why the plant would be morphologically different from D. greenei.
 Moran then subsequently combined it with D. greenei.

 Although Moran kept D. greenei alive as a taxon as "a matter of temporary convenience," he never published his 1951 dissertation, and thus this species has remained valid into the 21st century.

 Distribution and habitat

 This species is distributed throughout the northern Channel Islands: Santa Cruz, San Miguel, and Santa Rosa islands with the exception of Anacapa.
 Plants on Anacapa are D. caespitosa.
 It is found on coastal cliffs and rock outcrops.
-Plants were collected from Santa Catalina before 1918, although numerous attempts to located it again have failed.
+Tetraploid representatives of this species are also present on Catalina Island.
 However, some plants with campanulate flowers on Catalina may be of hybrid origin between Dudleya greenei and Dudleya virens subsp. insularis.